ycheng/yc_notes/Linux-Kernel.md

 # udevadm info -a --path /sys/bus/usb/devices/N-N
 ```

+### power/control
+ * on: preventing the device from being runtime power-managed.
+ * auto: allowing the device to be runtime power-managed by its driver.

 ### Alsa
 * add "options snd-hda-codec-hdmi dyndbg" in the /etc/modprobe.d/alsa-base.conf.
 Reboot and check dmesg.